finnair/v-validation/packages/core/README.md

 ### Typeguards (Work in Proggress)

-When using custom interfaces it's good to verify that the validator is in sync with the interface:
+When using custom interfaces it's good to verify that the validator is in sync with the interface.
+The challenge is that TypeScript generic `extends` only verifies type compatibility, optional properties do not count unless they are of conflicting type.
+For type-validator compatibility we need to also consider optional properties and nested structure.
+For this there is two helper
+types:

+1. `ComparableType<T>` converts all optional properties to mandatory `Optional<T>` recursively.
+2. `VerifyEqualTypes<A, B>` verifies that `A extends B` and `B extends A`.

+Last hack that is needed, is ignoring unused type error about the `VerifyEqualTypes`.
+There's at least two ways for that:

 ```typescript
 interface MyInterface{
   //...